PocketStudio for mobile

 Tips for preparing your 3D scenes for AR

-To watch AR cameras live from the desktop application do as follows:
+To view AR cameras live from the desktop application you can do the following:

-- One of the cameras in the scene should be moving as you move the phone around.
+- One of the cameras in the scene will be moving freely as you move the phone around.
 This is the live AR camera.

 Reviewing AR cameras and using them in a project